Sepruko/gherkin/README.md

 ```

 > **Warning**
-> There is no support for the C ABI yet, meaning you cannot use this directory
+> There is no support for the C ABI yet, meaning you cannot use this directly
 > from C or any compatible languages.

 ## Contributing